Alcampopiano/STATSLAB/README.md

-## STATSLAB: A MATLAB Toolbox for Performing the Percentile Bootstrap Test on Electroencephalographic Data
+## STATSLAB: An open-source EEG toolbox for computing single-subject effects using robust statistics

 Features: